Keto candied pecans are delicious and popular at the holidays. You’re going to have to hold yourself back from eating them while they are in the oven!

-Candied pecans are pecan nuts that have been coated in a sweet coating (usually sugar) and heated or baked until the coating hardens.
+Candied pecans are pecan nuts that have been coated in a sweet coating (usually brown sugar) and heated or baked until the coating hardens.
 Candied pecans (and other nuts) are popular around the world.

 In the United States, candied nuts are most popular around the winter holidays.
 However, they can often be found at open-air markets and other eateries around the country throughout the year.

-Normally, candied pecans are coated in white sugar, brown sugar, or maple syrup before being heated to carmelize or harden the sugar coating.
+Normally, candied pecans are coated in white sugar, brown sugar, or maple syrup before being heated to caramelize or harden the sugar coating.
 These pecans, however, are coated in powdered erythritol for their sweetener.